Structural Blind Rivets

 Manual Rivet Tool

-What's the difference between Monobolt® and Magna-Lok®?
+The difference between Monobolt® and Magna-Lok®

 These popular brands of structural rivets have many physical similarities however their longevity is the key difference.
 In laboratory fatigue tests Magna-Lok® rivet has outlasted the Monobolt® by 20 to 1.
 Magna-Lok lasted 2 million cycles whilst the other lasted 100,000.
 Another key difference is Magna-Lok does not require a special nose tip to be installed correctly, unlike the Monobolt® which requires a special nose tip.
 Huck’s locking mechanism has been engineered into the rivet to eliminate tooling and operator error (subject to using the correct installation gun).
 Read more about the differences.

-How do I select the right structural blind rivet?
+Selecting the right structural blind rivet?

 When considering selection you will need to look at; materials, diameter (size), grip range, head style, and strength.
 Here we look into the important criteria to consider prior to making a final decision.